 The Unsubsidized Direct loan is available to students who have filed the FAFSA, and does not require financial need.
 This loan is subject to both yearly and aggregate limits, as defined by the U.S. Department of Education.
 A Direct Loan Master Promissory Note and Entrance Counseling must be completed by the student before loan money is released to the school.

 Alternative, or private, loans are credit-based products from independent lenders.
 If the borrower does not have established credit, a co-signer is recommended.
-Visit our Alternative Loan information for loan details, comparison tool and links to online applications.
-We have options for students and parents.
+Options exist for students and parents.

 Fontbonne partners with Cashnet to provide our students with a monthly installment plan.
 To learn more or to sign up, please log into Cashnet starting with your student portal HERE or speak with someone in our office at 314-889-1414.